 As the Coronavirus death toll rises, so does fear and paranoia.
 On Friday, health authorities in China reported 636 deaths, and 31,161 confirmed cases related to the virus.
 At present, India has three confirmed cases of infected people and no deaths.
 However, what seems to be spreading faster than the virus is fake news on social media.

 Social media is a double-edged sword.
 While on one hand, it's a powerful tool to spread information and educate the masses, on the other hand, it is equally easy for misinformation to spread like wildfire.
+Be it about the home remedies that you can indulge in or the hot water therapy to keep the virus at bay, there is no way you can know if you're infected without a coronavirus disease self-assessment scan.
 According to a recent study conducted by the Massachusetts Institute of Technology, fake news is 70% more likely to be retweeted than true stories.
 This fact has been vindicated by the number of conspiracy theories and 'miraculous' cures presently doing the rounds on the internet.

 We did a deep delve into the dark corners of the interweb and these are the craziest theories out there.

 This is probably the most dangerous kind of fake news that's been spreading about the virus.
 Several 'health advisories' have been doing the rounds on social media channels like WhatsApp, Facebook and Instagram.